1. Always use cash

 2. Write down every penny

 I started doing this a couple of months ago.
 Instead of just checking my mobile banking and making sure “it looks right,” I began keeping a spreadsheet of every receipt I’m spending.
-This is highly annoying and it just might make you accumulate less receipts.
+This is highly annoying and it just might make you accumulate less receipts for ghostwriter.
 Just make sure you have less receipts because you are spending as much and not because you stopped keeping up with them.

 3. Be kept accountable